jackrlynn3/capstone-diabetes/README.md

 ### Reporting

-The procedures and findings of this project can be found in one of several reports found under [`/presentation/`](https://github.com/jackrlynn3/capstone-diabetes/tree/main/presentation) and [`/report/`](https://github.com/jackrlynn3/capstone-diabetes/tree/main/report) directories.
+The procedures and findings of this project can be found in one of several reports found under [`/project-specifications/`](https://github.com/jackrlynn3/capstone-diabetes/tree/main/project-specifications) directories.
 Summaries of the reports are the following:

-1. [`ExecutiveSummary.pdf`:](https://github.com/jackrlynn3/capstone-diabetes/blob/main/report/ExecutiveSummary.pdf) Description of the high-level aims of the project, including introduction to project, key questions, datasets, and sources
+1. [`ExecutiveSummary.pdf`:](https://github.com/jackrlynn3/capstone-diabetes/blob/main/project-specifications/ExecutiveSummary.pdf) Description of the high-level aims of the project, including introduction to project, key questions, datasets, and sources
-2. [`ExploratoryQuestions.pdf`:](https://github.com/jackrlynn3/capstone-diabetes/blob/main/report/ExploratoryQuestions.pdf) Description of all essential exploratory questions that are answered by this project.
+2. [`ExploratoryQuestions.pdf`:](https://github.com/jackrlynn3/capstone-diabetes/blob/main/project-specifications/ExploratoryQuestions.pdf) Description of all essential exploratory questions that are answered by this project.
-3. [`RepeatableETLReport.pdf`:](https://github.com/jackrlynn3/capstone-diabetes/blob/main/report/RepeatableETLReport.pdf) In-depth description of ETL process to get from raw data sourcing to loaded SQL database.
+3. [`RepeatableETLReport.pdf`:](https://github.com/jackrlynn3/capstone-diabetes/blob/main/project-specifications/RepeatableETLReport.pdf) In-depth description of ETL process to get from raw data sourcing to loaded SQL database.
-4. [`VisualizationsDashboardNapkinsAndFeedback.pdf`:](https://github.com/jackrlynn3/capstone-diabetes/blob/main/report/VisualizationsDashboardNapkinsAndFeedback.pdf) Napkin drawing for all dashboards used in the project and their respective peer feedback.
+4. [`VisualizationsDashboardNapkinsAndFeedback.pdf`:](https://github.com/jackrlynn3/capstone-diabetes/blob/main/project-specifications/VisualizationsDashboardNapkinsAndFeedback.pdf) Napkin drawing for all dashboards used in the project and their respective peer feedback.
 5. [`ProjectTechnicalReport.pdf`](): Full report describing methods, results, and analysis of all methods within this project.
 6. [`CapstonePresentationSlides.pdf`](): Presentation slide deck describing the results of this project.